-A major reason Americans are dumber than our ancestors is because so many of us are wankers.
-A man's excellence is directly connected to whether he's spent himself sexually; and, from what I gather, the majority of American men have already wanked themselves dry.
+One major reason Americans are dumber than our ancestors is because so many of us are wankers.
+How good a man is "at life" is directly connected to whether he's spent himself sexually; and, from what I gather, the majority of American men have already wanked themselves dry.

-Even reading difficult books is impossible when you're spent (and to this I dare any man to try and really enjoy Edmond Burke after "wearing himself out").
+Even reading difficult books is impossible when you're spent (try anything by Edmund Burke to prove my point).
 Women are less exciting to the spent man, which means the man is less exciting because the spent man is less excited.
-Our continuity of thought is broken into meaningless fragments, we think that everything is boring, work feels like it's dragging on forever, and it's harder to be funny.
+Our continuity of thought gets broken into meaningless fragments, we think that everything is boring, work feels like it's dragging on forever, and it's harder to be funny.
 Sexual vitality runs so deeply in the male soul that avoiding two extremes is imperative to our success as people in general*.
 Too little ejaculation and you end up a menace.
 Too frequent and you end up a potato.
-And the problem with pornography is particularly in the frequency.
+And the problem with pornography is in the frequency.
 Simply put, you can watch pornography all day every day.
-You have to be either impressive or a maniac to have sex multiple times a day with a wife of five years.
-You can engage yourself half a dozen times a day without either an interested wife or a suitable erection.
+You have to be a maniac to have sex multiple times a day with a wife of five years.
+You can engage yourself half a dozen times a day without either an interested partner or a suitable erection.
 Pornography will eat you alive if you let it, which is why you ought to stay away from pornography.

 Yes, Christians have all kinds of conferences disguised as "man retreats" where they can get away from their wives and talk about porn.
 But the fact that they're constantly retreating from a fight nobody seems to be winning proves that the war against wankery needs more than just censure.
 It needs the conviction that another far-better version of yourself lies somewhere beyond the sermonizing, and that all our spiritual greatness (however unflattering this sounds) is tied almost inseparably to our gonads.
 It needs the living proof, and probably from experience, that the rush of blood to the brain and the pumping of air through the lungs during actual sex changes something in our neurological makeup, leaving us braver and clearer and healthier in the end.
 You have to feel that colors are brighter before pornography and afterwards intolerably grayer.
 Men can be told this, but in the end they ultimately have to live it.
 And in order to live it, they have to be taught to listen to themselves.